Education is complex. Therefore, we need a variety of tools to measure the learning that occurs and how it happens.

-We don't have to choose between community or learning.
+We don’t have to choose between community or learning.
 What has always been has become more apparent in new ways.
-Everything in the language classroom holds potential for learners to come to know themselves and one another, not alongside the language acquisition process but as a direct and inseparable part of it.
+Everything in the language classroom holds the potential for learners to come to know themselves and one another, not alongside the language acquisition process but as a direct and inseparable part of it.

 Where I used to place heavy emphasis on individual seat work for learning and practicing vocabulary and grammar, understanding that we each learn individually and at our own pace, I have begun looking for more places to develop collaborative and interactive learning such as academic walks, get-to-know-me journals, collaborative mind-mapping, etc.